The SWSetup folder is a subfolder in Windows that is responsible for particular functions.

 Conclusion

 It is crucial for solving any driver-related issues.
 But you can try to delete it if there’s a problem with storage or another process.
-However, doing this without first backing up your data is not suggested because this folder contains much data about your hardware and applications.
+However, doing this without first backing up your data is not recommended because this folder contains a lot of data about your hardware and applications.
 Instead, you can relocate it to a more suited area.